go-gitea/docs/content/doc/advanced/hacking-on-gitea.pt-br.md

 ---
 date: "2016-12-01T16:00:00+02:00"
-title: "Hacking on Gitea"
+title: "Hacking no Gitea"
-slug: "hacking-on-gitea"
+slug: "hacking-no-gitea"
 weight: 10
 toc: false
 draft: false
 menu:
   sidebar:
-    parent: "advanced"
+    parent: "avancado"
-    name: "Hacking on Gitea"
+    name: "Hacking no Gitea"
     weight: 10
-    identifier: "hacking-on-gitea"
+    identifier: "hacking-no-gitea"
 ---

-# Hacking on Gitea
+# Hacking no Gitea

-We won't cover the basics of a Golang setup within this guide.
-If you don't know how to get the environment up and running you should follow the official [install instructions](https://golang.org/doc/install).

-If you want to contribute to Gitea you should fork the project and work on the `master` branch.
+Nós não iremos informar os conceitos básicos para configuração do [Golang](https://golang.org/) nesta documentação.
+Se você não sabe como configurar o ambiente para executar aplicações em Golang, você deve seguir a documentação oficial contendo as [instruções de instalação](https://golang.org/doc/install).

+Se você quer contribuir com o Gitea você deve fazer o fork do repositório do projeto e fazer as implementações no branch `master`.
 There is a catch though, some internal packages are referenced by their GitHub URL.
 So you have to trick the Go tool to think that you work on a clone of the official repository.
 Start by downloading the source code as you normally would:

 ```
 go get -d code.gitea.io/gitea